Sephora Spring Savings Event: Beauty Insiders Can Take Up to 20% Off

 The savings apply to nearly all beauty brands, including beauty products from favorites like Charlotte Tilbury, NARS, Bobbi Brown, Laura Mercier, Fenty Beauty and Urban Decay.
 Shop the Sephora sale for great discounts on a wide variety of beauty products including lipstick, eye cream, concealer, setting powder, moisturizer, highlighter, lip balm, makeup remover and more.
 For even more deals, browse the Sephora sale section of the website.
 Sephora is still offering free shipping and extended returns on all orders, and the next scheduled big-time savings event won't be until around Black Friday and the winter holidays -- clearly, now's the time to stock up on the beauty standbys you already love as well as try out new ones you've been eyeing.

-Below, a sampling of the makeup, skin care, fragrance and other beauty products we're planning to shop at this incredible Sephora sale.
+Below, you'll find a sampling of the beauty products we're planning to shop at this incredible Sephora sale.

 This Kiehl's overnight oil tackles common skin woes like dryness, dullness and uneven texture while you sleep.